 Polysaccharides consist of hydrogen, carbon, and oxygen, just as the other forms of carbohydrates.
 The ratio of hydrogen atoms to oxygen atoms is often 2:1, which is why they are also described as hydrates of carbon.
 The general chemical formula of polysaccharides is (C6H10O5)n.
 Because of the presence of carbon and C-C and C-H covalent bonds, they are considered as organic compounds similar to other carbohydrates.

 Polysaccharides differ from oligosaccharides and disaccharides based on how many monosaccharide units are present.
 Disaccharides are made up of only two monosaccharides.
 Oligosaccharides have more than two monosaccharides.
 The term oligosaccharide is commonly used to describe relatively shorter chains than polysaccharides.
 Polysaccharides are a type of biological macromolecule comprised of multiple monosaccharide units.

 There are diverse forms of polysaccharides.
 Their structure ranges from a simple linear to the more complex, highly branched forms.
 Many of them are heterogenous.
 Depending on their composition, they may be amorphous or water-insoluble.

 The chemical process of joining monosaccharide units is referred to as dehydration synthesis since it results in the release of water as a byproduct.
-Polysaccharides, just as the other types of carbohydrates, are formed by displacing a hydroxyl radical from one monosaccharide and a proton from the other monosaccharide, and then causing the two monosaccharides to covalently link together.
-The detached hydroxyl radical and proton (hydrogen ion), in turn, join and form a water molecule.
-Thus, one way of synthesizing a polysaccharide is through a condensation reaction as it involves the joining of sub-units to form a rather condensed compound with the concomitant release or loss of water.
+One way of synthesizing a polysaccharide is through a condensation reaction as it involves the joining of sub-units to form a rather condensed compound with the concomitant release or loss of water.

 Hydrolysis is the process of converting polysaccharide into simple monosaccharide components.
 While condensation reaction involves the elimination of water, hydrolysis utilizes water molecule.
 The process of converting polysaccharides into monosaccharides, in particular, is called saccharification.